imbypass/omarchy-hook-theme-set-ex/README.md

 #### What if I encounter issues?
 If you encounter any issues, please open an issue on the GitHub repository.

+#### Can I contribute a theme?
+Yes!
+Please open a pull request on the GitHub repository.
+I try my best to review and merge them quickly.

 #### Will you share your waybar configuration?
 It's on GitHub.